okwolo/okwolo/goo-js/README.md

 Middleware functions in an array are nested so that index 0 encompasses index 1.

-When calling the callback, action_type, params can be omitted.
+When calling the callback, actionType, params can be omitted.
 In this case, their most recent value will be used.

 ### `watchers`